Best Blogging Platforms Compared: The Exit-Cost Framework

 The best blogging platform for you today is the one you won’t need to escape from tomorrow.
 That’s the entire thesis.
 Run every option through the exit-cost framework: data portability, URL preservation, subscriber ownership, and SEO equity transfer.
 If a platform scores poorly on more than one of those, you’re not choosing a tool.
 You’re choosing a future headache.

-For most people reading this, the answer is WordPress.org or Ghost, depending on whether you need maximum flexibility or purpose-built publishing.
+For most people reading this, the answer is WordPress.org, Ghost, or Beehiiv, depending on whether you need maximum flexibility, purpose-built publishing, or a newsletter-with-ads growth engine.
 Substack works as a starting point if you’re testing an idea.
 Squarespace works for visual-first sites.
 Everything else is a compromise that gets harder to undo the longer you stay.

 Whatever you pick, pick it with your eyes on year two.
 That’s where the real difference shows up.